simonheb/hanau-media/README.md

 # hanau-media
-tracing the media coverage of the hanau attack
+tracing media coverage of the hanau attack

 # data faq
 ## how do you find publications matching a particular attack?